Administrative Compatibility Tool: Online Manual

 On OpenBSD, the package installation timestamp reported by “package-info” and “package-list-installed” is derived from the last-modification time of the associated directory under /var/db/pkg/, which is not a documented method and may be unreliable.

-When listing upgrades with “package-upgrade-list”, OpenBSD does not provide repository information, so the repository is always reported as “-” on that platform.
+When listing upgrades with “package-upgrade-list”, neither OpenBSD nor Alpine Linux provide repository information, so the repository is always reported as “-” on those platforms.

 REPORTING BUGS